Luzifer/archrepo/README.md

 - The `scripts` folder containing bash scripts to control all actions
 - The `Makefile` to orchestrate everything.
 The main functionality is the `maintenance` target (or just `make`)
 - The package lists (`aur-packages` and `repo-urls`)
-- The `luzifer.asc` public key
+- The `repo/luzifer.asc` public key

-It currently relies on my [`luzifer/arch-repo-builder`](https://github.com/luzifer-docker/arch-repo-builder) docker image which does all of the building within a clean environment for each package and on [`repoctl`](https://github.com/cassava/repoctl) for some cleanup tasks (which is subject to change as I want the setup to be as self-contained as possible).
+It currently relies on my [`luzifer/arch-repo-builder`](https://github.com/luzifer-docker/arch-repo-builder) docker image which does all of the building within a clean environment for each package.

 For the initial setup you need to do some steps:

 - Adjust the `Makefile` as you need different `download` and `upload` targets
-- Create an empty database `tar -cJf luzifer.db.tar.xz -T /dev/null` (adjust the filename)
+- Create an empty database `tar -cJf repo/luzifer.db.tar.xz -T /dev/null` (adjust the filename)
-- Put the public key for your repo into `luzifer.asc` (filename should match the database, makes it easier to find)
+- Put the public key for your repo into `repo/luzifer.asc` (filename should match the database, makes it easier to find)
 - Set up your `aur-packages` and `repo-urls` package lists
   - `aur-packages` contains just names of AUR packages (no comments or other stuff!)
   - `repo-urls` contains one git repository URL per line (comments allowed)